 We stayed just outside Sarajevo, and drove day trips from there in a rented car.
 With more days in Bosnia & Herzegovina, we would have stayed in different places.
 Mount Bjelašnica is just a 25-minute car ride from Sarajevo, and that is where we stayed to get away from the busy city.
 The first nights were in Vila Jasen, but we did not have a good experience, and moved to Hotel Monti, which was just the mountain hotel we were looking for.
 Hotel Monti is very close to the Olympic city at Mount Bjelašnica.
 It was a good location, because we need to get up very early on the last day to catch the flight home.

-Tourism in Bosnia & Herzegovina is not nearly as developed as in Neighbouring Croatia, but there are planty of services for those looking for a destination off the beaten track.
+Tourism in Bosnia & Herzegovina is not nearly as developed as in Neighboring Croatia, but there are plenty of services for those looking for a destination off the beaten track.
 The civil war ended more than 25 years before our visit, but the war still has a big impact and is a reference for many people.
 Road conditions were good where we went, but with only a few highways, it takes time to move around.
-A highway between Sarajevo and Mostar was being construced in 2022.
+A highway between Sarajevo and Mostar was being constructed in 2022.

 The media reported on tension between ethnic groups while we were there, but we felt safe everywhere we went.
 The people we met were friendly and helpful.

 Quad biking on Bjelašnica is an unforgettable experience that takes visitors on a thrilling adventure through some of the most beautiful landscapes in Bosnia & Herzegovina.
 The mountain range of Bjelašnica is known for its stunning views and diverse terrains, ranging from rolling hills to rugged peaks and valleys.